Sarah Lawrence College: College presidents

-The first president of the college was Marion Coats from 1924 to 1929.
+The first president of the college was Marion Coats, serving from 1924 to 1929.
 She was a friend of Vassar College president Henry MacCracken and William Van Duzer Lawrence.
 Coats had traditional views of women's role in society that were at odds with her progressive approach to women's education.
 Cristle Collins Judd was introduced as president in 2017.

 Academic rankings

-In 2007, criticism of rankings of U.S. colleges and universities, particularly their perceived impact on the college admissions process, gained national prominence due in part to the March 11, 2007, Washington Post article "The Cost of Bucking College Rankings" by Michele Tolela Myers, a former president of Sarah Lawrence College.
 As Sarah Lawrence College dropped its SAT test score submission requirement for its undergraduate applicants in 2003, thus joining the SAT optional movement for undergraduate admission, the college does not have SAT data to send to U.S. News for its national survey.
 Of this decision, Myers states, "We are a writing-intensive school, and the information produced by SAT scores added little to our ability to predict how a student would do at our college; it did, however, do much to bias admission in favor of those who could afford expensive coaching sessions."
 At the time, Sarah Lawrence was the only American college that completely disregarded SAT scores in its admission process.
-In the same The Washington Post article, Myers stated that she was informed by the U.S. News & World Report that if no SAT scores were submitted, U.S. News would "make up a number" to use in its magazines.
-She further argues that if the college were to decide to stop sending all data to U.S. News & World Report, their ranking would be artificially decreased.
+A 2007 article in The Washington Post reported that without an SAT score U.S. News would "make up a number" to use in its magazines, and argued that the school's ranking would be artificially decreased.
 Sarah Lawrence College now maintains a test-optional policy.

 On June 19, 2007, following a meeting of the Annapolis Group, which represents over 100 liberal arts colleges, Sarah Lawrence announced that it would join others who had previously signed the letter to college presidents asking them not to participate in the "reputation survey" section of the U.S. News & World Report survey (this section comprises 25% of the ranking).
-Despite this public stance opposing these rankings, the 2019 edition ranked Sarah Lawrence tied for the 65th best liberal arts college in the nation.
+The 2019 edition ranked Sarah Lawrence tied for the 65th best liberal arts college in the nation.

-In 2022, Forbes rated it 467th overall in its America's Top Colleges ranking, which includes 660 military academies, national universities, and liberal arts colleges.
+In 2022, Forbes rated it 467th out of 660 in its America's Top Colleges ranking.
 That same year, Washington Monthly rankings ranked Sarah Lawrence 155th in the liberal arts college category.